 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Corpus Christi is September, with an average of 9.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 33% on September 11.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Corpus Christi experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Corpus Christi.
-The most rain falls during the 31 days centered around September 18, with an average total accumulation of 3.4 inches.
+The month with the most rain in Corpus Christi is September, with an average rainfall of 3.4 inches.

-The least rain falls around December 17, with an average total accumulation of 1.1 inches.
+The month with the least rain in Corpus Christi is December, with an average rainfall of 1.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Corpus Christi experiences extreme seasonal variation in the perceived humidity.